Festival of Light

 5. Luminous Jar Centerpieces:

-• Decorate jars with paints, stickers, or tissue paper to create seasonal-themed luminous centre pieces.
+• Decorate jars with paints, stickers, or tissue paper to create seasonal-themed luminous centre-pieces.
 Place battery-operated tea lights inside for a warm, cosy atmosphere.

 6. Glowing Art with UV Paint: